yd-81/PLCReg/README.md

 # 🗳 Data Description

-We evaluate our model on five benchmark datasets with rigorous data partitioning protocols to ensure reproducibility and fair comparison:
+We evaluate our model on four benchmark datasets with rigorous data partitioning protocols to ensure reproducibility and fair comparison:

 ### Dataset Name: LPBA40